TJ Grant

-TJ Grant (born February 26, 1984) is a retired Canadian mixed martial artist who competed in the Lightweight division of the Ultimate Fighting Championship.
+TJ Grant (born February 26, 1984) is a Canadian retired mixed martial artist who competed in the Lightweight division of the Ultimate Fighting Championship.

 Background

 Grant began training in Brazilian jiu-jitsu at the age of 15 and then also began wrestling, later going on to compete at Cole Harbour District High School.
 Grant was a three-time Wrestling Champion in his province in 2001, 2002, and 2004 and also represented Nova Scotia at the 2001 Canada Games in London, Ontario.
 Grant has also won several competitions in submission wrestling and Brazilian jiu-jitsu in his home country of Canada.

 Mixed martial arts career

 Early career

 Grant made his professional mixed martial arts debut in 2007 and compiled a record of 13-2 before being signed by the UFC.

 Ultimate Fighting Championship

 Grant debuted at UFC 97 with an upset split decision victory over Japanese veteran Ryo Chonan.

 Grant next fought South Korean Dong Hyun Kim at UFC 100.
 He lost a unanimous decision (30-26, 30-26, 30-26).

 Grant then defeated Kevin Burns via first-round TKO on December 12, 2009, at UFC 107.
 The performance earned Grant Knockout of the Night honors.

 Grant faced future UFC Welterweight Champion Johny Hendricks on May 8, 2010, at UFC 113.
 Grant lost via majority decision after having a point deducted due to groin strikes.

 Grant defeated Julio Paulino on September 25, 2010, at UFC 119 via unanimous decision (30-27, 30-27, 30-27).

 Grant next faced Brazilian Ricardo Almeida on December 11, 2010, at UFC 124.
 He lost the fight via unanimous decision.

 Grant was expected to face Matthew Riddle on June 26, 2011, at UFC on Versus 4.
 However, Riddle was forced from the bout with an injury and replaced by Charlie Brenneman.
 Then, just days before the event, Grant was forced out the Brenneman bout with an illness.
 Since there was not enough time to find a suitable replacement, the bout was scrapped.

 Grant dropped down to Lightweight for the first time in his career and faced Shane Roller on October 1, 2011, at UFC on Versus 6.
 After controlling the fight on the ground for the first two rounds, Grant attempted an armbar in the middle of the third round.
 Although the submission looked tight, referee Fernando Yamasaki stopped the bout due to Roller's audible pain, although Roller did not appear to have tapped out.
 Despite Roller's protest, Grant was declared winner by technical submission.

 Grant was expected to face Jacob Volkmann on December 30, 2011, at UFC 141.
-However, Grant was forced from the bout with an injury and replaced by Efrain Escudero.
+However, Grant was forced from the bout with an injury and replaced by Efraín Escudero.